20 Bias, Variance, and Inference

-• Understand the assumptions we make and its impact on our regression inference
+• Understand the assumptions we make and their impact on our regression inference

 y_hat